eshwen/SemivisibleJets/README.md

 ./bin/mg5_aMC ../SemivisibleJets/MG_input/<file>
 ```

 This will create lots of output files in the directory specified by the config.
-The LHE file will be zipped in `<Output dir>/Events/run_01/`.
-You can unzip with `gunzip <file>`.
+The LHE file will be zipped in `<Output dir>/Events/run_01/`, which you can unzip with `gunzip <file>`.
 Other information like the cross section and Feynman diagrams can also be viewed.

 ## Hadronization with `PYTHIA` and detector simulation with `Delphes`